eosc-life/WP2_workshop_tool_packaging/ngs_sequence_quality_control/README.md

 ## Introduction

-High Throughput Sequencing (HTS) or Next-Generation Sequencing (NGS) technologies generate a massive number of sequence reads (a succession of nucleotides).
+High Throughput Sequencing (HTS) or Next-Generation Sequencing (NGS) technologies generates a massive number of sequence reads (a succession of nucleotides).
 However, they will generate different types and amount of errors, such as incorrect nucleotides being called.
 Therefore, the first step in HTS data analysis often is to understand, identify and exclude error-types that may impact the interpretation of downstream analysis.

 This tutorial will provide hands-on experience using Conda packages to perform quality control checks and get your data ready for downstream analysis with the tools FastQC and Cutadapt.